pippim/pippim.github.io/programs/iothings.md

 Main "$@"

 ```

 ## Configuring Bash Script

-There are five lines near the top of the script you need to
+There are lines near the top of the `tvpowered` script you need to
 configure for your system:

 ```bash